prathamsingh19/Portfolio_Website_1/README.md

   - Tailwind CSS 🎨
 - **Tools**:
   - Vs Code for coding 💻
-  - Vite for development 🚀
+  - Vite for development ⚒
-  - Vercel App for deployment 🌍
+  - Vercel App for deployment 🚀

-## Live Demo 🌟
+## Live Demo 🌐

-You can view the live version of my portfolio at: [https://pratham-singh.vercel.app](https://pratham-singh.vercel.app)
+You can view the live version here : [https://pratham-singh.vercel.app](https://pratham-singh.vercel.app)

 ## Acknowledgments 🙏

 - Inspired by other amazing portfolios and web development communities.
-- Special thanks to [Tailwind CSS](https://tailwindcss.com/) for their fantastic utility-first framework.
-- Thanks to [React](https://reactjs.org/) for making UI development a breeze.

 ## Contact 📫